Edward Heneage, 1st Baron Heneage

-Edward Heneage, 1st Baron Heneage, PC, DL, JP (29 March 1840 – 10 August 1922) was a British Liberal and Liberal Unionist politician.
+Edward Heneage, 1st Baron Heneage, PC, DL, JP (29 March 1840 – 10 August 1922), was a British Liberal and Liberal Unionist politician.
 He was briefly Chancellor of the Duchy of Lancaster under William Ewart Gladstone between February and April 1886, when he broke with Gladstone over Irish Home Rule and joined the Liberal Unionists.

 Background and education

-Heneage was the eldest son of George Heneage, of Hainton Hall, Lincolnshire, and Frances, daughter of Michael Tasburgh.
+Heneage was the eldest son of George Heneage, of Hainton Hall in Hainton, Lincolnshire, and Frances (née Tasburgh), daughter of Michael Tasburgh.
 He was educated at Eton and served with the 1st Life Guards from 1857 to 1863.

 Political career

 Heneage was elected Member of Parliament for Lincoln in 1865, a seat he held until 1868.
 He remained out of parliament until 1880, when he was returned for Grimsby.
 When the Liberals came to power under William Ewart Gladstone in February 1886, Heneage was appointed Chancellor of the Duchy of Lancaster and vice-president of the Committee of Agriculture and sworn of the Privy Council.
 However, he resigned these offices in April after disagreeing with Gladstone over Irish Home Rule.
 He joined the Liberal Unionist Party the same year.

 Heneage lost his Grimsby seat at the 1892 general election, but was successfully returned for the same constituency in a by-election the following year.
 He was Chairman of the Liberal Unionist Council from 1893 to 1898.
 In June 1896 he was elevated to the peerage as Baron Heneage, of Hainton in the County of Lincoln.
 He was a regular contributor in the House of Lords, making his last speech in June 1920 at the age of 80.